jessfraz/blog/content/post/where-is-the-high-bandwidth-internet-for-the-masses.md

 those existing lines causing a decrease in speed or laying new fiber lines which is very expensive.
 Google Fiber chose the latter and it paid for that decision.

-Fiber is more like public infrastructure like a freeway, you need to put in the investment upfront but it will pay off dividends over time.
-Most people do not get that and want an economic return upfront.
+Fiber is similar to public infrastructure like a freeway, you need to put in the investment upfront but it will pay off dividends over time.
+Most companies do not get that and want an economic return upfront.

 The solution to the “last mile” problem might be wireless, which leads us to the